Chapter 1 Week 1

 3 2016-05 Greater Manchester Police Greater Manchester Police -2.464422 53.6125 On or near Parking Area E01004768 Bolton 001A Anti-social behaviour NA Bolton

 There is one variable there that is called Crime.type.
 This variable can take a value that corresponds to one of the crime types listed in the Police.UK FAQ page: https://www.police.uk/pu/about-police.uk-crime-data/ - under the tab ‘what do the crime categories mean’.
-For every crime incident recorded, an officer will have to classify this crime incident into one of these categories.
+For every recorded crime incident, an officer will have to classify the incident into one of these categories.
 All of these categories are all the possible values that the Crime.type variable can take.
 This is a categorical variable, as its possible values are categories.
-Moreover, this is a nominal variable, because the categories do not fall into a natural order.
+Moreover, this is a nominal variable because the categories do not fall into a natural order.
 These categories are mutually exclusive (a crime is classed as either a Burglary or Vehicle Crime, but not both at the same time) and cannot be ordered in a meaningful way (alphabetical is not meaningful!).
-If they did have a meaningful order (for example, days of the week have an order, or the values small, medium, large have an order) they would be ordinal variables.
-Both ordinal and nominal variables are categorical, because they deal with values that can take a finite number of values, or in other words, belong to a set number of categories.
+If they did have a meaningful order (for example, days of the week have an order, or the values small, medium, large have an order), they would be ordinal variables.
+Both ordinal and nominal variables are categorical because they deal with values that can take a finite number of values or, in other words, belong to a set number of categories.
 They group your data into one of the available categories.

-We will talk in the coming weeks about creating frequency tables, where you group your data by categories, and create a new dataset, where you have the group and the number of observations in each group.
+In the coming weeks, we will discuss about creating frequency tables, where you group your data by categories, and create a new dataset, where you have the group and the number of observations in each group.
 For example, we can look at the numeric variable of number of burglaries.
 Suppose we have created this dataset, which has 2 variables, one Borough variable with the name of each borough, and one Number of burglaries variable, with… you guessed it… the number of burglaries in that borough.

 It would look something like this: